 Cool and refreshing gazpacho gets a makeover with this recipe for a pineapple shrimp gazpacho.
 This may be your new favorite summer soup!

-This cool and easy pineapple shrimp gazpacho may just have ruined all other gazpachos for me, at least for the time being.
+This time with some pineapple!
 One pineapple, one cucumber, some chopped shrimp, a few other things and about 10 minutes is all that stands between you and a sweet and spicy bowl of summer soup deliciousness.

 Second, the bottom part of the pineapple should be a little bit yellow in color.
 It’s okay if the top of the pineapple is green, but the bottom is where the major sweetness is and you want that baby to be ripe.
 If anything seems mushy, move on to the next pineapple.